Khichi13/khichi13.github.io/index.md

 <div class="col-md-8">

 I'm the <b>hero of a thousand stories</b>.
 I'm a superhero, an assassin, a soldier!
-I 've slain dragons and traveled through portals.
+I've slain dragons and traveled through portals.
 I am a spartan, a commander, a king!
 I've saved a thousand worlds and countless more lives.
 What am I?
 I'm a gamer!

 ## My Gigs